-- The “traditional” statutory demand form in PDF format to print and complete by hand;
+- The “traditional” form in PDF format to print and complete by hand

-- The “traditional” statutory demand form in Microsoft Word format to complete on your computer and then print;
+- The “traditional” form in Microsoft Word format to complete on your computer and then print

 - The Net Lawman version, which we believe is easier to complete on your computer

-There is full example text completed in the Net Lawman version to guide you with the wording you might use.
+There is full example text completed in the Net Lawman form to guide you with the wording you might use.
 Also included in the pack are:

 - Guidance notes to help your further on how to complete the forms and serve notice

 - Example letter you might send to your debtor with the form